AdarshRazor/Rust_Bucket/file-explorer-pro-ultra-max/welcome.md

 *   The sidebar on the left will automatically update to show your file tree.
 *   Click on a file to view its content here.

-Enjoy using File Explorer Pro!
+Enjoy using File Explorer Pro Ultra Max!

 ### Learn More